microsoft/ignite-learning-paths/ops/ops40/README.md

     arguments: '--version $(Build.BuildId)'
 ```

-3. Return a list of helm release, and show that the chart used to release the `CHART` has a version that matches the build id.
+3. Return a list of helm release, and show that the chart used to release the `CHART` has a version that matches the build-id.

 ```
 $ helm list